NRWLDev/fastapi-problem/docs/usage.md

 ```

 If you wish to hide debug messaging from external users, `strip_debug=True`
-will log the details and remove it from the response.
+will log the detail and remove it from the response.

 For more fine-grained control, `strip_debug_codes=[500, ...]` can be used to
 strip debug messaging from specific status codes.
 Allowing expected debug